 Third-party software has the advantage of being tried, tested, and improved by other energy producers.
 In this way, you benefit from the operational experiences of your peers and competitors.

-Of course, you can’t hire any developer to work on your project.
-You need talented people who are experienced, available, interested in your business, proficient in relevant languages — and who have experience dealing with the unique challenges presented by renewable energy assets.
+You can't hire just any developer to work on this project.
+You need talented people who are experienced, available, and proficient in relevant languages — and who understand the unique technical challenges of renewable energy assets.

-Developing a solution for 10 wind turbines is quite different to building a platform that can manage 10,000 turbines and 15,000 solar panels in 12 different locations.
+Developing a solution for 10 wind turbines is quite different to building a platform that can manage wind, solar, and storage assets across dozens of locations.
 You could easily invest hundreds of thousands of dollars into building a platform that is not capable of growing with your business.

 By contrast, SaaS companies are built to be able to contract and expand their capacity to meet changing demand.
 This absolves you of the responsibility to forecast demand and manage unexpected fluctuations; the challenge is offloaded to a specialist company.